gunnertech/aws-severless-react-template/README.md

 # TODO

 1. Refactor all serverless variables inside the Resource block in serverless.yml into Parameters and Refs
-2. Add integration with Serverless Auroa via serverless.yml / CloudFormation
-3. Add example for all Amplify "categories"
-4. Add Branch integration
+1. Add Branch integration
-5. Document how to add a team member to an existing project
+1. Document how to add a team member to an existing project
-6. Make setup scripts OS agnostic
+1. Make setup scripts OS agnostic
-7. Document optional settings (i.e. Guest User, etc)
+1. Document optional settings and resources (i.e. Guest User, etc)
-8. Put in generic Gunner Tech branding instead of SimpliSurvey
+1. Put in generic Gunner Tech branding instead of SimpliSurvey
+1. Convert .sh scripts to node scripts (JAVASCRIPT ALL THE THINGS!)